UA-112830647-1

 Included Meals: Breakfast, Lunch, and Dinner

-Day 23: Trek to New bridge (Nayapul) and drive to Pokhara: (5- 6 hr.)
+Day 23: Trek to New Bridge (Nayapul) and drive to Pokhara: (5- 6 hr.)

 An end to our Annapurna Base Camp Trek as we leave Jhinu Danda and trek to New Bridge (Nayapul).
 A pleasant walk relishing the wonderful landscape en route to Nayapul.
 We have lunch at Nayapul and drive back to Pokhara.
 Spend a night at a hotel in Pokhara.